hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 * `tags` (object of key/value strings) - Tags applied to the AMI.

+* `user_data` (string) - User data to apply when launching the instance.
+  Note that you need to be careful about escaping characters due to the templates being JSON.
+It is often more convenient to use `user_data_file`, instead.

+* `user_data_file` (string) - Path to a file that will be used for the user data when launching the instance.

 * `vpc_id` (string) - If launching into a VPC subnet, Packer needs the VPC ID in order to create a temporary security group within the VPC.